Nursing Home Residents With Dementia Commonly Prescribed Counter Effective Drugs

 The study’s results indicate a need for better medication monitoring in long-term care facilities and nursing homes.
 In an effort to eliminate the use of drugs that may interfere with dementia medications, researchers suggest facilities incorporate pharmacist interventions and audits by prescribing physicians, as well as other tools to better evaluate medications prescribed to nursing home residents with dementia.

 If your elderly loved one with dementia suffered complications or harmful side effects from prescription drugs, you may be entitled to file a lawsuit and receive financial restitution.
-The experienced nursing home abuse lawyers at The Bell Law Firm will fight tirelessly to protect the rights of your aging loved one and maximize their compensation amount.
+The experienced nursing home abuse lawyers at Stewart Bell, PLLC will fight tirelessly to protect the rights of your aging loved one and maximize their compensation amount.